cul-it/cul-folio-analytics/canned_reports/CR119/README.md

 Active Patrons by Patron Group

+NOTE: PATRON BLOCKS TABLE IS CURRENTLY BLANK IN THE LDP, SO THOSE LINKS HAVE BEEN INACTIVATED IN THE QUERY.

-This report creates a list of active patrons including patron details and group type (faculty, sgars, etc.)
+This report creates a list of active patrons including patron details such as netid, address, department, and group type (faculty, staff, etc.).
+This reprt also contains information on patron blocks.